25 Powerful Quotes About Addiction & Recovery

 What they do know however is that in order to get to their next fix, they need to evade those that love them the most.
 A loving family who wants to save you from addiction is the greatest threat to your next high.

-Breaking Up and Waking Up
+Breaking Up & Waking Up

 That powerful allegiance between the addicted person and their drug/drink seems only to be broken when they themselves come to understand that this intimate affair they’ve had with their substance has become a nightmarish relationship with a toxic abuser, the kind of abuser that controls their life and takes everything else they love away.